 16 rental units on 1.46 acres - submitted development documents.
 Permit granted.
 Decision under appeal.

-180 rental units on 62 acres - submitted development documents.
+180 rental units on 12 acres within a total of 62 acres - submitted development documents.
 Public Hearings underway.